cgnkskn/cgnkskn.github.io/content/papers/paper1/index.md

 ---
-title: "Firm Scope and Innovation: The Role of Intangibles"
+title: "Firm Scope and Innovation: The Role of Intangibles (JMP)"
 #date: 2013-01-15
+weight: 1
 tags: ["Schumpeterian growth", "step-by-step innovation", "intangibles", "firm dynamics", "span of control"]
 author: ["Cagin Keskin"]
 description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2013."